iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 beyond the hype that has surrounded it in recent years.

 ### Introduction
-Waste management plants rely on serial processing lines where failures cause significant capacity loss due to limited redundancy.
-This makes some level of predictive maintainance monitoring critical to prevent unplanned downtime.
+Waste management plants rely on long serial processing lines.
+Failures in any component may cause significant capacity loss due to limited redundancy.
+This makes some level of predictive maintainance monitoring critical to avoid unplanned downtimes and the costs that come with it.

-While digital PLCs are in the control of the pipeline, machine manufacturers treat health monitoring mostly as an afterthought, leaving it to the customers to handle failures.
-In unhealthy environments filled with dust, humidity, and noise, daily manual inspections are not practical.
+While digital PLCs are in the control of the pipeline and can already detect the most acute faults in realtime, machine manufacturers treat health monitoring mostly as an afterthought, leaving it to the customers to handle unexpected random failures.
+However, in unhealthy environments filled with dust, humidity, and noise, daily manual inspections are not practical.

 In this blogpost, we will explore how ruggedized wireless vibration sensors and machine learning provide regular health updates, enabling early detection